viodotcom/opticks/README.md

 existing frameworks and services such as Optimizely, LaunchDarkly and Conductrics behind a simple facade.

+## Usage and Integrations

+Currently Opticks has two 'integrations' or adapters, a simple one based on a local key/value store, and one wrapping the Optimizely Full Stack SDK.
+Once initialized, using/consuming the toggle decisions is the same.

+In the future the integrations will be packaged separately so you can include the one you need, for now the "simple" is the default and the Optimizely adapter can be included directly via:
+`import Opticks from 'opticks/lib/optimizely'`

 ## Toggle Clean Up

 Let's look at concrete examples on how to introduce and (automatically) remove